SaraSchaal/Pacific-Cod-Genomics/notebook/20220630_identifyingIslands.md

 ## Part 2: Sliding window

-Use a sliding window to identify interesting regions.
-Parameters that need to be determined:
+Use a sliding window to identify interesting regions. **POTENTIAL CHANGE** parameters that need to be determined:
 1) set the window size (currently 100 kb)
 2) set the sliding distance (currently 50 kb)
 3) set the number of high *F<sub>ST</sub>* loci required in the window to be called an island region (currently 3)